e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `probe_value` for `Ranged{Float64, -1, 1}` at face `pilot.elevator_axis` —
 define `probe_value(::Type{Ranged{Float64, -1, 1}})` or a zero-argument
 constructor").
-Synthesis never meets an abstract type: root slots are concrete by [§11.2](#112-the-declaration-inventory)'s tight-bound rule, and abstract entries only occur on component-fed inputs, which the probe sources from upstream products.
+Synthesis never meets an abstract type: root slots are concrete by [§11.2](#112-the-declaration-inventory)'s tight-bound rule (the slot type is the consuming entry evaluated at `Float64`), and abstract entries only occur on component-fed inputs, which the probe sources from upstream products.
 Physically silly values are acceptable by
 construction: the probe checks types, and return types that depend on input